comicrelief/omnipay-worldpay-cg-hosted/README.md

 # Omnipay: Worldpay Hosted Corporate Gateway (XML)

-## NOT PRODUCTION READY!

-**WORK IN PROGRESS August 2017**

-This fork from teaandcode/omnipay-worldpay-xml is in active dev, and is not yet tested.
+_Caution!_ This fork from teaandcode/omnipay-worldpay-xml is in active development, and not yet widely tested.

 **WorldPay Hosted driver for the Omnipay PHP payment processing library**